 With one pot and a bit of boiling and stirring, your cherries will transform into a sugary thick jam that’ll have you craving pb&js all week long.

-PRO TIP: Pectin is an essential, naturally occurring carbohydrate that causes thickening when combined with acid and sugar.
+Pectin is an essential, naturally occurring carbohydrate that causes thickening when combined with acid and sugar.
 Cherries are very low in natural pectin so adding commercial pectin helps the jam set faster and prevents the cherries from becoming chewy and tough from long cooking times.

 How to Make homemade jam: